After the arrest, booking, and initial bail phases of the criminal process,

 No contest (“nolo contendere”) – A no contest plea means that the defendant is not admitting guilt,

 but will not contest the charges.
-When a defendant enters this plea at
+However, the court treats such a plea

 not making the facts of the case public and ensuring that the plea cannot